stevearc/gkeep.nvim/README.md

 #### Changing files outside of vim

-You can make edits to the synced note files outside of vim, and the changes will be picked up and synced the next time you open vim (and start Gkeep).
+You can make edits to the synced note files outside of vim, and the changes will be picked up and synced the next time you open vim (and start gkeep).
 To protect you from data loss, when gkeep detects changes that are made from outside of vim, a backup of the note will be made in Google Keep before uploading those changes.
 Backups will appear in your Trash (and thus will be deleted after 7